Revature-Salesforce-Training/curriculum/Week_7/Lightning Aura Component Framework/LNAura Component Framework.md

 ### Lightning Applications

-The Developer Console is a great tool for viewing Visualforce pages while they are under development because of the `Preview` button, but it offers no such tool for Aura components.
-This is intentional: Aura _components_ are meant to be just that - components of a larger puzzle, whether that puzzle is an App or a Lightning page.
-Additionally, because components are meant to be reusable, Salesforce does not assign them a url like it does for a Visualforce page.
-This is why the analogous preview button does not exist for components - there is no url to which the button can be linked.

-But we still have a way to view components through the Developer Console with the use of a Lightning app, commonly referred to as a harness app.
+For development purposes, we have a way to view components through the Developer Console with the use of a Lightning app, commonly referred to as a harness app.
 To create a Lightning app, choose `File` > `New` > `Lightning Application` in the Developer Console or use the `SFDX: Create Lightning App` command in Visual Studio Code.
 Lightning applications have the file extension `.app` and open and close with `<aura:application>` tags.
 It is a standard practice to name the harness app `harness.app` and reuse the same app across projects because it is only a temporary home for viewing while developing.
 The harness app is an addressable top-layer component, instantiating all components that you wish to preview.
 The url assigned to the app takes the following form:

 ```url
 https://<site domain>.lightning.force.com/<namespace>/<appname>